Native Americans in film: Native Americans in animation

+Protest

+In 1973, American actor Marlon Brando declined an Academy Award in protest for the representation of Native Americans in Hollywood cinema, citing killing of helpless unarmed Indigenous peoples and the theft of their territory.

 Whitewashing of Native American characters

 Whitewashing in film refers to the historic phenomenon stemming from the early 1900s where white actors have been cast for roles not meant for them.
 Instead of hiring someone that fits the intended race/ethnicity of the character, a white person is traditionally given that role.
 This is not unique to one racial or minority group; from Black, to Asian, and to Native American, many marginalized groups in America have felt the effects of whitewashing in the film industry.

 Whitewashing is two-pronged in effect, for not only does it impede Native American representation in film, but it also forces them into stereotypical roles.
 The tropes of the savage Native American or the Native American at the mercy of white people have long been recycled for years.
 This allows Hollywood, a predominantly white industry from top to bottom, to continue to gatekeep access to coveted film roles.
 In 2017, roughly 70% of the characters in the top Hollywood releases for that year were white.
 That year, roughly 60% of the US population was white, showing a disproportionate representation of white people in Hollywood.
 This also reinforces many of the stereotypes many people possess regarding Native Americans, because there hasn't been a significant culture change as yet regarding how Native Americans are portrayed in mainstream American media.
 Furthermore, white actors have never faced a shortage of roles available to them in Hollywood, while Native Americans and other marginalized groups continue to experience this.